-Pinterest is a social media platform with circa 250 million users.
+I love Pinterest which is a social media platform with circa 250 million users at the time of writing.
 Pinterest is a rapidly growing social network that uses visual media as the basis for content.

 But first, before I go any further